davidstaab/journal_recovery/README.md

 Next: **pruneem.py**
 I tarball'd the results of sortem and downloaded it to my laptop.
 Used shell tools to find the largest folders of nonsense and delete those up-front.
 (Mostly legal disclaimers from apps and code packages, copyright notices, etc.) This will save some runtime for pruning.
 1. Run pruneem compare files within a sorting directory with a higher similarity threshold: 90% rather than the first pass's 70%.
 If a file isn't similar enough, put it in a pile to be re-sorted.
 For files that are self-similar, take the largest and delete the rest.
+1. Go back and forth between sortem and pruneem.
+Get them to agree on which folder a file should live in (or whether it's just like another and should be deleted).

+Finally: **backandforth.py**
+When it's working properly with small test batches on my laptop, write a wrapper app that executes sortem and prunem alternatingly until concensus is achieved.
+Run this on the VM because it'll take a long time.

 ## Ops stuff for my own reference
 ### Run the container locally